 For most dogs, this new routine is preferable to our pre-pandemic pattern.
 But as we start transitioning back to normal life and heading to work every day, our four footers might start exhibiting signs of stress.

 This is actually already happening, and many people are starting to see signs of separation anxiety in their canine companions.
+This isn’t good for our pets, and it can drastically reduce their quality of life.

-Combating Dog Anxiety Post-Pandemic: Key Takeaways
+Combating Dog Anxiety After the COVID-19 Pandemic: Key Takeaways

 - Many dogs are likely to suffer from separation stress and anxiety as we return to normal life.
 This is pretty understandable, as our four-footers have become accustomed to hanging out with their humans all day.